 They can be reached at: Administrative Wage Garnishment Branch (AWG) at (404) 562-6013 or email at firstname.lastname@example.org.
 Bankruptcy: Currently the only ground for discharging a student loan in bankruptcy is if the student can show that repayment will “impose an undue hardship on the debtor and debtor’s dependents.”
 For cases filed after October 7, 1998, there is no longer a discharge for loans more than seven years old.
 For more information about discharging student loans in bankruptcy, see NCLC’s publications Student Loan Law and Consumer Bankruptcy Law and Practice.
 State Discharges: State tuition recovery funds (STRFs) can be a valuable source of relief for defrauded students where a school is insolvent and where the student cannot obtain a federal discharge.
 The majority of states have either a STRF or a bond program to reimburse defrauded students.

 In addition to the features outlined above, the Act extended federal Pell and TEACH Grant funding, and increased income protection allowances for many students.
-Additional Resources regarding student loans: See this web site for a good article and links to other legal references.
-Or check out the information at FinAid.org
+Additional Resources regarding student loans: Check out the information at FinAid.org